rachaelloh/dataCentric-Milestone-3/README.md

 -Search results will not be shown if I did not type in the exact cuisine name.
 Hence, the regular expression function has been used to make search function dynamic.

 -Ordered list was unable to display properly in the view recipe page.
 Hence, I used split to solve the problem and the steps is now able to be displayed in an ordered list.

--The website is unable to work on the iPad Mini IOS9.3.5 and iPad IOS9.3.5.

--The website worked on iPhone 6 IOS12.1.2, iPhone XS IOS13.1.3, iPad  6th  generation IOS12.4.1, iPad Pro IOS13.1.3, and Sony Xperia Android 5.1.1 (Chrome).

 (ii) Test Cases